davegutz/mySolarStateOfCharge/SOC_Particle/README.md

 - [ ] Consider a lower gain amp for the amp device
 - [ ] Resolve 'WARN' for mlissing UT
 - [ ] Kalman filter of current measurement esp noa

-- [ ] Document spectrum study lombscargle.py performed as described in its contents.
-It will be interesting to see if Kalman filter can get rid of it - normally aliased data is difficult to deal with but this is so predictable and regular.
-40 Hz sampling will actually be 10 Hz in real life
+- [ ] Document spectrum study lombscargleVcOnly.py performed as described in its contents.
+It will be interesting to see if Kalman filter can get rid of it - it should - it's a fundamental 1.6 Hz mode well within sample frequency of 10 Hz (Nyquist 5 Hz).
+The mode is present on all voltage measurements.
+There are some harmonics beyond Nyquist.
+1.6, 4.7, 7.8, 10.9, 14, 17.1, 20.3, and 23.1 Hz sampled using 'Cx10000' at 185 Hz.
+This appears as very large noise in Ib_noa due to amplification after sampling.
+The noise is in the sampling process somewhere.
+Should disconnect everything connected to the Photon 2 to try to isolate to Photon or infrastructire.